x

 Iowa Board of Regents share progress on elimination of DEI in the state's public universities

 A new state law bans diversity, equity and inclusion offices and positions in public institutions.
-Local 5 learned how Iowa's public universities will comply.
+News 8's sister station dove into how universities will comply.

 DES MOINES, Iowa — In April, state legislators passed the Department of Education's budget, a move that banned Diversity Equity and Inclusion (DEI) programs, positions and offices in public institutions.